nerve-bio/NERVE/README.md

 Here, the reported Uniprot proteome ID is the one of *Bacillus anthracis* (strain Ames Ancestor).

 The next step is the activation/deactivation of facultative components and their parameters settings.
-Facultative components, deactivated by default, are: Annotation, Loop-Razor, Mouse, NERVirulent and Conservation
+Facultative components, deactivated by default, are: Annotation, Loop-Razor, Mouse, NERVirulent and Conservation.
+See next section to see some setting examples.

 ### Showing output and results
-This an output example, showing the percentage of
+This an output example, showing the percentage of analysis completion:

-The default working directory, where all result files produced during NERVE analysis are saved, is always the NERVE folder.
+The default working directory, where all result files produced during NERVE analysis are saved, is the NERVE folder.

 To change it, use ``-wd,--working_dir``` as showed: